iamvartikasingh/INFO_6150_Assignment_2/README.md

 - Buttons are used for form submission, navigation, and call-to-action (e.g., "Contact Me" or "See My Work").

 ### 7. Audio
-- Embedded audio files are used where applicable, allowing visitors to play audio clips directly on the site.
+- Embedded audio file is used in the home page.

 ### 8. Video
 - Video is integrated into the site.